Skip to content

 8. Assign roles to users in Enterprise applicationsUsers and groups

-For enhanced security, use certificates instead of client secrets:
+For enhanced security, certificates can be used instead of client secrets:

 1. In Certificates & secretsCertificates tab